Gwon-Stephen/cmpinf0010-final-project/README.md

 # cmpinf0010-final-project
 Final project for Big Ideas in Computing and Information at the University of Pittsburgh\
-Finding the "Best" Neightborhood in the Pittbsurgh area
+We want to find the "Best" Neighborhood in the Pittbsurgh area to get away with a robbery.

+#DISCLAIMER: We do not condone theft, assault, or robbery of any kind.

 # Team Name:
 Educated Villains